-The most important principle governing how we approach the academic, social, and emotional development of students--the “Lowell Way”—is holding the utmost respect for them.
+The most important principle governing how we approach the academic, social, and emotional development of students—"The Lowell Way”—is holding the utmost respect for them.
 In face-to-face interactions, it means being truly present, listening actively to understand each child’s thoughts and feelings, and responding with empathy.
-It means helping children develop the language to ask for what they need and build healthy relationships.
-Respect for children also means developing in them the capacity to solve their own problems and conflicts.
+It means helping children develop the language to ask for what they need, build healthy relationships, and realize their own finest moments.